Simone-Alghisi/pareto-epsilon-greedy-RL/presentation/main.md

 *Reinforcement learning (RL)* is an area of Machine Learning where an agent receives a reward based on the action it has performed.
 Actions allow the agent to transition from a state to another.
 The final objective is to learn a policy to reach a terminal state with the best reward achievable.

 ## Deep Q-Learning
-The reinforcement learning technique we have employed is called *Deep Q-Learning*, which maps input states to a pair of actions and Q-values using an Artificial Neural Network. *Q-Learning* is based on the *Q-function*, namely $Q : S \times A \rightarrow R$, which returns - given a state-action pair ($s, a) \in S \times A$ - the expected discounted reward ($r \in R$) for future states.
+The reinforcement learning technique we have employed is called *Deep Q-Learning*, which maps input states to a pair of actions and Q-values using an Artificial Neural Network. *Q-Learning* is based on the *Q-function*, namely $Q : S \times A \rightarrow R$, which returns - given a state-action pair $(s, a) \in S \times A$ - the expected discounted reward $(r \in R)$ for future states.

 # NSGA-II
 *NSGA-II* is a Evolutionary Algorithm that allows to produce *Pareto-equivalent* (or non-dominated) solutions of a multi-objective optimisation problem.